zzdglz/OOP_QA/Lecture-2.md

 #### 3. Please try to explain why the designers want to organize data and functions into classes?
 What are the advantages and disadvantages?

 - Data and functions are organized into classes because they are easier to deal with as a whole – an object.
+- Objects in real world have attributes and behaviors.
+To model them we need to encapsulate attributes (data) and behaviors (functions).
 - Advantages:
   - Easy for dividing the whole program into separate functioning modules.
     - Easy for cooperation of a team and also easy for debugging.
   -	Easy for code reuse.
-Little modifications are needed for reusing old code.
-Composition and inheritance are good ways for reuse.
+With the help of class composition and inheritance, developers can quickly design new classes based on existing ones to adapt to new needs.
+This improves the development productivity.
+It is also more convenient for the client user because they don't need to know the implementation details.
+  - Protect data.
+Access control make some data only accessible to the designer.
+It can prevent some unsafe changes.
   - Safe for code reuse.
 When only headers (including class definition with inline member functions) and libraries (including definitions of non-inline member functions) are provided, the client user cannot change the implementations made by the providers.
   -	Safe for memory control, with well-defined constructors and destructors.
 - Disadvantages:
   -	Polymorphism (多态) takes more runtime and memory, due to the virtual pointer (vptr) and virtual table (vtable).

 ## Access control
 #### 4. Please try to use access control （访问控制）to enable information hiding of your class definition of a computer in Problem No.1.